 Allan is a member of the Legal Committee of NORML (National Organization for Reform of Marijuana Laws).
 He has attended all of its December legal defense seminars in Key West, Florida, since 2001, except for a family emergency in 2010.
 He helped found NORML-NJ.
 He was one of its incorporators.
 He has served as its Legal Defense Coordinator.
 He continues to serve as an advisor to the Board of Directors of the Coalition for Medical Marijuana in New Jersey.

-Allan belongs to the National Association of Criminal Defense Lawyers (NACDL).
-For several terms he was a member of the Board of Trustees of the Association of Criminal Defense Lawyers of New Jersey.
+Allan is a past Trustees of the Association of Criminal Defense Lawyers of New Jersey.
 In October 2009, he gave a presentation to the Association at its annual "Super Saturday" seminar.
 He completed a three-year term as trustee of the Middlesex County Bar Association.
-He is on the Middlesex County Assignment Judge's Criminal Lawyers Committee.
-He serves on the Editorial Advisory Board of James Publishing Incorporated, publisher of Relentless Criminal Cross Examination and numerous other litigation texts.
 He is a senior instructor on the faculty of Garden State Continuing Legal Education Services.
 He has been a presenter in its seminars to New Jersey attorneys of "Expungements under New Jersey Law".
 New Jersey County and local law enforcement agencies have sought his advice concerning application of New Jersey Statutes and Court Rules relating to expungements.The February 2005 "New Jersey Lawyers Magazine," published by the New Jersey State Bar Association, featured Allan's article entitled, "Expungement of Criminal Proceedings."
 He appears from time to time as a guest lecturer in criminology courses at Rutgers University.

 Allan was graduated with honors in 1976 from Seton Hall University School of Law.
 He passed the New Jersey Bar and was admitted to practice that same year.
 He has been a guest lecturer at Seton Hall Law School.
 He has also instructed the Skills and Methods Course in Criminal Law for the New Jersey Institute for Continuing Legal Education.
 In a 2013 Joint Resolution, the New Jersey Legislature recognized him, stating, “Within all the spheres of his life and work, Allan Marain has established a model to emulate and set a standard of excellence towards which others might strive[.]”